 Given this is an average I typically recommend adding 1-2 Brazil Nuts to your daily eating regime.
 They are easy to enjoy by themselves or in your smoothie, porridge or even broken up on savoury meals.

 Some other good plant-based sources are shown below:

 Alternatively, if you are allergic to nuts or cannot work Brazil nuts into your daily diet, you could use a vegan Selenium supplement (typically 100mcg).

 For more information, the recommendations check out the Selenium Nutrient Reference Values for Australia & NZ which is fairly consistent with the rest of the world.

-As mentioned above I recommend a B12 supplement for anyone living a plant-based, or even close to plant-based, lifestyle.
+In short, I recommend a B12 supplement to anyone living a plant-based, or even close to plant-based, lifestyle.
 I then recommend you go through the above and consider each nutrient one by one.
-Are you getting enough through your diet (or Sun in the case of Vitamin D) and if not ask yourself:
+Are you getting enough through your diet (or Sun in the case of Vitamin D) and, if not, ask yourself: